tchayen/baked-room/writeup/README.md

-# IKEA of the future
+# Baked lighting in r3f

-Recently a [tweet](https://twitter.com/arturitu/status/1348167088628760576) from [@arturitu](https://twitter.com/arturitu) inspired me to try light baking for making beautiful Three.js scenes and here's a walkthrough of things I had to get through.
+Recently a [tweet](https://twitter.com/arturitu/status/1348167088628760576) from [@arturitu](https://twitter.com/arturitu) inspired me to try light baking for making beautiful Three.js scenes and here's a walkthrough of problems I found on my way there.

 ![Screenshot of the scene](screenshot.png)